 Not to mention, they add a delicious smoky flavor to breads, hummus and curries.
 So how did this tasty therapeutic seed get left out in the cold?

-Like most ancient remedies, these seeds have taken a back seat to patented drugs that can generate massive profits.
+Like most ancient remedies, these seeds have taken a back seat to patented drugs that generate massive profits.

 In a clinical trial at Osaka Metropolitan University in Japan, 22 participants consumed 5 grams of black cumin seed powder daily.
 Compared with a control group, participants who consumed the black cumin seed powder experienced a decrease in bad cholesterol and an increase in good cholesterol after just 8 weeks.